Guided introduction to insight meditation practice

 - Clarity and compassion.

-- Accessing an inner wellspring of wisdom; feeling connected to the universe with a sense of complete acceptance and belonging.
+- Access to an inner wellspring of wisdom and a sense of complete acceptance and belonging.

 - Meditative awareness in daily life, enriching every moment with boundless appreciation and joy.

-- Potentially global transformation and world peace as more people operate from that sense of connection and find peaceful resolution to conflicts.
+- Potentially global transformation and world peace as more people operate from that sense of connection and find resolutions to conflicts.

 Once you are meditating, forget all the above.
 Don’t let them become goals to attain.
-That would only cause a sense of expectation, comparison, impatience, and be disruptive rather than helpful.
+That would only cause a sense of expectation, comparison, and impatience..

 FORMS OF MEDITATION

-There are many methods of meditation including repetition of a mantra, visualization, visual concentration and various movement meditation practices.
-The form I do and that I will be sharing instruction on is awareness or insight meditation.
-In its most basic form it is following the breath, being fully aware of what is in the present moment, including any arising thoughts, emotions, sensations and sounds.
-With continued practice we can develop a spaciousness field of awareness, clear and present, able to expand to hold in awareness all that arises without entanglement.
+There are many methods of meditation: repetition of a mantra, visualization, visual concentration, and various movement meditation practices.
+The form I do is insight meditation.
+In its most basic form, it is following the breath, being fully aware of what is in the present moment, including any arising thoughts, emotions, sensations, and sounds.
+With continued practice, we can develop a spaciousness field of awareness, clear and present, able to expand to hold in awareness all that arises without entanglement.

 WHY WE THINK MEDITATING IS DIFFICULT

-We often have an exalted idea of what meditation is and believe that it is an experience beyond our mere mortal capacity to achieve.
+We may believe that meditation is an experience beyond our capacity to achieve.
 So we discourage ourselves from trying.
 If we do try it and our own experience doesn’t meet our expectations of cosmic euphoria, we give up.
-There is a mystique around meditation with a resulting elitism that we can ill afford at a time the very earth is crying out for us to take a few moments to quiet down, listen in and feel connected.
+There is a mystique around meditation with a resulting elitism that we can ill afford at a time the very earth is crying out for us to take a few moments to quiet down, listen in, and feel connected.

 While we all have thoughts during meditation, the harsh critical thoughts we may have when first beginning to practice meditation, the ones that belittle us for being foolish to sit quietly, can derail the meditation if we let them.
 But if we continue despite these voices, they will eventually soften and dissipate.

-Spiritual ambition may motivate us to practice meditation but it doesn’t allow us to relax into the very experience it struggles to create.
-Instead it creates judgment and comparison.
+Spiritual ambition may motivate us to practice meditation, but it doesn’t allow us to relax into the very experience it struggles to create.
+Instead, it creates judgment and comparison.
 It sees what it believes to be enlightenment on the horizon.
 But horizons never come any closer, so the striver is caught in an eternal living for the future.
-If we can just allow for this experience right now in all its richness and complexity, even if at first glance it seems dull as dishwater.
-If we just pay closer attention we might see that even dishwater has some pretty fascinating rainbow bubbles.
+Can we just allow for this experience right now?

 PREPARATIONS FOR MEDITATION